 Reporting to NHSR - Harry's death had to be reported to NHS Resolution within 30 days of the incident in order to be compliant with the Trusts NHS contract.
 The purpose of this is to ensure that any baby death or one that sustains brain damage is given swift support and the Trust are supported with investigations.
 In cases of brain damage where the baby survives and where the Trust is culpable, early funds can be arranged for the family too.
 This tries to ensure early involvement in settlement and reduce solicitors’ costs too.
-Harry's case was not reported until March 20th, a week after the RCA meeting we had with them which, for them, went very badly wrong.
+Harry's case was not reported until March 20th, a week after the RCA meeting we had with the Trust which, for them, went very badly wrong.
 It was reported 108 days past the 30-day deadline. https://resolution.nhs.uk/services/claims-management/clinical-schemes/clinical-negligence-scheme-for-trusts/early-notification-scheme/

-During 2017 the Trust claimed 10/10 for maternity services based on 10 key self-audited criteria including the one above regarding reporting to NHSR, they received a rebate of circa £1 million for this claim.
-In 2018 they did the same but following investigation it was then found to be untrue and the claim was rejected by NHSR.
+During 2017 the Trust claimed 10/10 for maternity services based on 10 key self-audited very detailed criteria including the one above regarding reporting to NHSR, they received a rebate of well over £1 million for this claim.
+In 2018 they did the same but following investigation it was then found to be untrue and the claims were eventually rejected by NHSR.